Skip to Content

 Are you planning a trip to the Skagit Valley Tulip Festival?
 Keep scrolling to find out where to see tulips in Washington State.

-This post was written by family travel expert Marcie Cheung and if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post was written by family travel expert Marcie Cheung, and if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-I admit, we only started coming to the Skagit Valley Tulip Festival after we had kids and it felt like one of those outings all Seattle families do (like hitting the pumpkin patch in the fall.)
+It really doesn’t feel like Spring here in the Pacific Northwest until my Instagram feed is flooded with pictures of brightly colored tulips.
+I admit, we only started coming to the Skagit Valley Tulip Festival after we had kids, and it felt like one of those outings all Seattle families do (like hitting the pumpkin patch in the fall.)

 We were really bummed to have to skip the festival last year, but we’ve already bought tickets for this year literally the moment they went on sale.